Different Smoke Detector Types: Choosing the Ideal One for Your Home

 Posted by Local Electrician Eastern Creek on 11 Dec 2024

-Smoke alarms are an essential safety feature in any home.
-They are made to detect fire or smoke and alert you to the danger, and allow you to get your home out of danger and call for assistance.
-As per the National Fire Protection Association (NFPA), nearly three out of five home fire deaths result from fires in homes with no smoke alarms, or with no functioning smoke alarms.
-It is therefore essential to have a working smoke alarm in each bedroom, in all sleeping areas, and on every level of your house, including the basement.
+Smoke alarms are an essential security measure in every home.
+They are designed to detect fire or smoke and notify you of the danger, giving you time to leave your home and to call for help.
+As per the National Fire Protection Association (NFPA) almost three out of five home fire deaths result from the fires in homes without smoke alarms or no working smoke alarms.
+It is therefore essential to have a functioning smoke alarm in every bedroom, outside each sleeping space, and on every level of your home, including the basement.

-Smoke Alarms for Ionization
+Smoke Alarms with Ionization

 Photoelectric Smoke Alarms